Service dogs are permitted in the Library. All other animals are prohibited.

 Guests may use the Library’s print and electronic resources on-site.
 For information on borrowing privileges for non Purchase College users, see our policy on who can borrow and our Friends of the Library page.

-Guests may use scanners but will need to bring a USB drive or have a Google Drive account to save scanned documents.
+Guests may use scanners and are encouraged to use a USB drive or a Google Drive account to save scanned documents.

 Purchase College students, faculty, and staff can use our Interlibrary Loan (ILL) system, known as ILLiad, to request materials from other libraries.
 We provide this service free of charge to the Purchase College community.